 You can also access treatment aimed at curing your condition while taking advantage of palliative care treatment designed to improve your quality of life and level of comfort.

 In contrast, hospice care is only available at the end of life, when an illness is no longer responding to treatment.
 At this time, the person may decide to stop treatment and begin hospice care, also known as end-of-life care.

 Like palliative care, hospice is focused on a person’s overall comfort, including their emotional, physical, and spiritual well-being.
 In fact, hospice is considered a form of palliative care.
 However, receiving palliative care doesn’t necessarily mean you’re in hospice.

 To qualify for hospice care, a doctor has to estimate that your life expectancy is 6 months or less.
 This can be incredibly difficult to determine.
 You may also qualify for hospice care and go on to live longer than 6 months.
 You may continue to receive hospice care as long as your doctor believes that you have 6 months or less to live.

 Hospice care doesn‘t always signal the end of life.
 It’s also possible to receive hospice care and then resume curative or life-prolonging treatments.

 - Palliative care is available at any time, regardless of the stage of the illness or life expectancy.

 - Hospice care is only available at the end of life.

-Palliative care is provided by a multi-disciplinary team of healthcare practitioners with specialized training in this type of medicine.
+Palliative care is provided by a multidisciplinary team of healthcare professionals with specialized training in this type of medicine.